 The preferred version you will want to redirect them all to is the https www version.

 In other words, if a user were to type in the https non-www version, they would be redirected to the https www version.
 You can see an example of this with my site (https://imaginated.com/), it will redirect you to the https www version.

-In order to set this up, navigate to the “Page Rules” tab, create new page rule and enter the following 3 page rules, replacing my domain name with yours:
+In order to set this up, navigate to the “Page Rules” tab, create a new page rule and enter the following 3-page rules, replacing my domain name with yours:

 If you are a visual learner, I recommend watching this YouTube video by Simon Hayter where he walks you through how to create them: